 ** Note – I started out using my 4 Quart Crockpot with about four balls of tin foil.
 When the chicken was added, it just barely fit!
 I switched to my larger 6 Quart Crockpot and added a few more balls of foil and it worked much better. **

 After the 8 hours of slow cooking, the meat was falling off the bone but was still very moist.
-I was a little cautious on the amount of seasoning I used and next time I think I will be much more generous with some spices.
+(You can also baste the chicken from time to time if you’re home to do it.)

 So I think I have a new go-to method for cooking up a whole chicken.
 No more excuses!